Marine solar panel installationarticle updated: March 2017

-Campers/RV folks also seem to like this model.
+Campers/RV people or folks who have an off-the-grid cabin also seem to like this model.

 Size-wise, the 100 watt panel is only about 45 inches by 20 inches.
 So, it should fit fairly well on your stern rail or RV rooftop.

-And....if you want even more juice from the sun, then get 2 of these 100 watt panels and wire them together.
-Each panel yields 100 watts, so mount 2 of these for 200 watts total.
-Here's a photo of a RV rooftop with 4 of these 100 watt panels all wired together.
+And....if you want even more juice from the sun, then get a pair of these 100 watt panels and wire them together.
+Each panel yields 100 watts, so mount 2 for 200 watts total.
 Last month I helped a friend put a 100 watt on his 38 foot sailboat.
 We mounted it on the railing that sits on top of his canvas dodger (over the cockpit).
-He's very happy with the output.
+He's happy with the output.
 We used the compatible solar panel mounting bracket set to lock the panels onto his boat.

 Here's the 100 watt panel on Amazon.

-This is necessary for controlling the charge coming off the panel.
-It is a small panel that is wired in place, in between the panel and your batteries.
+Yes.
+The controller is necessary for controlling the charge coming off the panel.
+It is a small circuit panal that is installed between the solar panel and your batteries.
 It enables the charge to be fed to the batteries at the right levels.
-It also prevents the batteries from leaking charge back out to the panel and prevents over-charging the battery.
+It also prevents your batteries from leaking charge back out to the panel and it also prevents over-charging the battery.
 You need a controller, its not optional.